 We all want to feel loved and needed.
 The pitter-patter of furry feet is an insistent reminder of another living being’s unconditional love for us.
 There is a steady rhythm to life with a pet-Wake Up!
 Feed Me!, Time to Play!
 Let’s go for a walk!
 This rhythm and routine is helpful for maintaining a sense of time and purpose.
 The routine of caring for a pet can even be helpful for those with dementia.

 Our furkids are members of the family.
 We take care of each other as we age.
 Our pets can change our focus away from aches and pains.
 Dogs and cats live in the present and encourage us to do the same.
 Happy to play and be silly with us our pets never worry about tomorrow!

 Pets can be the reason we get out of bed in the morning.
 They provide companionship and help to relieve a sense of loneliness and isolation.
 Conversations are started with fellow pet owners or those eager to reminisce about pets they once had.
 Our furkids are excellent at communicating with us.
-Dogs have a way of sensing when we are sad or fearful and providing us with comfort.
+Dogs have a way of sensing when we are sad or fearful and providing us with comfort, find more info on http://riskfreeserv.com.
 They make great listeners -particularly when we say words like “cookie” or “treat”!

 According to the CDC people over the age of 65 need 150 minutes of moderate physical activity each week such as a brisk walk.
 Several research studies have shown that dog owners walk an average 23 minutes more per day than non-dog owners do.
 That is roughly the equivalent of a 10-minute morning, afternoon, and evening walk.
 Walking your dog has been shown to reduce stress, lower blood pressure and improve memory.
 A daily walk also helps strengthen the muscles used for balance and coordination-important for fall prevention.
 Walk your dog everyday-even if you don’t have one.